People

 Heinrich-Heine-Universität Düsseldorf, Gebäude: 25.12, Etage 02, Raum 24

-Prof. Dr. Ulrich Rosar (vice speaker)
+Prof. Dr. Ulrich Rosar (Vice Speaker)

 Board, DIID-Team, Sociology